SETI/rms-pds4indextools/docs/pds4_create_xml_index.rst

   ``ancillary`` or ``Product_Metadata_Supplemental`` for ``supplemental``.
 Additional customization of the label can be provided with ``--label-user-input``.

-- ``--label-user-info``: Provide a file containing customization of the generated label.
+- ``--label-user-input``: Provide a file containing customization of the generated label.
   The file must be in YAML format.
+This file allows for the addition of optional classes within the generated label, such as Modification_History, Citation_Information, etc.

 Miscellaneous
 """""""""""""